-Windows users often encounter various blue screen errors when upgrading or updating Windows 10 and one of the most annoying BSoD errors is DPC_WATCHDOG_VIOLATION (error code 0x00000133).
+Windows users may encounter various blue screen errors after Windows 10 updte and one of the most annoying BSoD errors is DPC_WATCHDOG_VIOLATION (error code 0x00000133).

 The error often occurs with a frozen mouse pointer or a program launching failure or occurs after the OS upgrade.
 There are many factors that result in Windows 10 DPC_WATCHDAG_VIOLATION error: incompatible hardware, faulty drivers, corrupted system files, etc. These are also the troublemakers of other Blue Screen errors like SYSTEM_THREAD_EXCEPTION_NOT_HANDLED, Windows 10 DRIVER_IRQL_NOT_LESS_OR_EQUAL, 0x0000007B INACCESSIBLE_BOOT_DEVICE, etc. In this case, you could refer to solutions below to troubleshoot this error.